 He focused on search terms relating to Covid-19 and China’s Xinjiang region, both points of geopolitical debate for the Xi Jinping Party.

 “Beijing is quite focused on positioning itself as a responsible global leader and mitigating conflicting perceptions” – Winning the web: How Beijing uses search results to shape views on Xinjiang and COVID-19.

 The country has faced criticism for mishandling the initial Covid-19 epidemic before it wreaked havoc around the world, as well as committing a catalog of human rights violations – as well as genocide – against the local Muslim Uighur population in the Xinjiang region.

 The report states that SEO pressure is rooted in the fact that Beijing is “focused on positioning itself as a responsible global leader and mitigating opposing perceptions.”

 Beijing-Backed Media Floods Results

 For the word “Xinjiang”, the Chinese state information publication appeared in the top 10 results in 88% of searches – 106/120 days were searched.
-On the same subject : Major SEOHost: In the midst of COVID, SEO is more important than ever.
+See the article : SEOblog.com Announces Top Local and SMB SEO Companies in the United States in 2022.